Zephyrhills in Pasco County, Florida — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Great Endurance Run (was approx. 0.2 miles away but has been reported missing. ); Oakside Cemetery (approx. one mile away); GAR Hall (approx. 1.1 miles away); Zephyrhills Depot (approx. 1.8 miles away); Zephyrhills Railroad Depot (approx. 1.8 miles away); Zephyrhills Army Airfield (approx. 2 miles away); The Tucker Cemetery (approx. 3.9 miles away); Prospect Community (approx. 5½ miles away).
+Oakside Cemetery (approx. one mile away); GAR Hall (approx. 1.1 miles away); Zephyrhills Depot (approx. 1.8 miles away); Zephyrhills Railroad Depot (approx. 1.8 miles away); A Harsh Green Desert (approx. 1.8 miles away); Zephyrhills Army Airfield (approx. 2 miles away); The Tucker Cemetery (approx. 3.9 miles away); Pasadena Church (approx. 5.7 miles away).
 Touch for a list and map of all markers in Zephyrhills.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 12, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 238 times since then and 32 times this year.
+It was originally submitted on March 12, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 495 times since then and 114 times this year.
 Photos: 1, 2. submitted on March 12, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.